Suicide Club (film): Prequel

-As of early 2006, the film has one prequel and a proposed follow-up.
-Noriko's Dinner Table (Noriko no Shokutaku) depicts events from before and after the happenings of Suicide Club and gives more insight on its predecessor.
-In 2006, Sono said, "I always wanted to make a trilogy but in reality it is very difficult."
+The prequel Noriko's Dinner Table (2005) depicts events from before and after the happenings of Suicide Club and gives more insight on its predecessor.
+Sono also had plans for a sequel that has not been made as of 2025, stating that he "always wanted to make a trilogy but in reality it is very difficult".

 Print publications

 Novel

 Jisatsu Saakuru: Kanzenban (自殺サークル 完全版, translated as Suicide Circle: The Complete Edition) was written by Sion Sono in April 2002.
 The book deals with the themes of Suicide Club and Noriko's Dinner Table, bringing the two plots closer.
 So far no plans for an English edition have appeared.

 Manga

 A manga of the same title and written by Usamaru Furuya appeared at the same time as the movie's Japanese DVD release.
 Although Furuya's intention was to faithfully reproduce the film's plot, Sono asked him to write his own story.
 As a result, the Suicide Club manga is much more straightforward and easier to understand than the film, and features much more solid character development.
 It deals with the same opening scene, but there is a twist: out of the 54 suicidal girls, a survivor is reported: Saya Kota.
 Her best friend, Kyoko, must now unveil the secret of the Suicide Club and save Saya from falling deeper into it.